Look2College Handbook

 I turn off distractions, like texts or videos, when studying.

-I use color folders or binders to organize papers for each subject (ex., green binder for math).
+I use color folders or binders to organize papers for each subject, like a green binder for math.

 What’s something else you do? _____________________________